10:30 hours GMT

 She sat at her station, wanting, more than she had wanted anything in her life, for today to be the last day.
-If they brought Doug and Tony home, she'd finally escape, she'd leave this insane underground complex and have a life again, have sunlight warming her face again.
-She fought back tears as the General started yet another call, imploring, pleading for America's colossal military to rescue just two men.
+If they brought Doug and Tony home, she'd escape, she'd leave this insane underground complex, the sun would warm her face, and she'd life again.
+Anne fought back tears as the General started yet another call, imploring, pleading for America's colossal military to rescue just two men.

 "Good news," General Heywood announced setting down the telephone.
-"One of our agencies, I'm not at liberty to say which one, has assets in the area and they are going to attempt an extraction."
+"One of our agencies, I'm not at liberty to say which one, has assets in the area and they are going to get them out."

-A spontaneous cheer exploded in the control room, technicians leapt for joy, hugging each other, and even Jiggs the dour security chief was grinning from ear to ear.
-Ray and General Heywood were shaking hands, slapping each other backs like they had just won World War II, but Anne couldn't erase a single word from her mind, 'attempt.'
-Until she could touch Doug and Tony with her own hands, shut down the tunnel's power-feed, the purgatory continued and she remained trapped like a scientific Flying Dutchman.
+A spontaneous cheer exploded in the control room, technicians leapt for joy, hugging each other, and even Jiggs the dour security chief grinned from ear to ear.
+Ray and General Heywood were shaking hands, slapping each other backs like they had just won World War II, but Anne didn't shout or even cry.
+Until touched Doug and Tony with her own hands, shut down the tunnel's power-feed, this purgatory continued and she remained trapped like a scientific Flying Dutchman.